Tactical Supply Wing RAF: History

 The Tactical Supply Wing concept was devised by Group Captain Craven-Griffiths, who developed the idea during his time at the Ministry of Defence in London during the late 1960s.
 Griffiths and colleagues spent many hours discussing the concept in The Old Shades public house, located on Whitehall.
 Ever since, the Old Shades has been considered as the birthplace of the TSW.

 The TSW, nicknamed "Tiswas" (a word meaning "a state of nervous agitation or confusion ... physical disorder or chaos", attested from 1960 by the OED), was formed at RAF Stafford in late 1970 and became operational in January 1971.

 TSW was sent on its first operational deployment to Northern Ireland in 1971.
 Elements of TSW have deployed around the world to support British and NATO helicopter units in most major exercises and conflicts since it was formed.

 Role and operations

 An Oshkosh Wheeled Refueller vehicle operated by the RAF Tactical Supply Wing.

-TSW's primary role is supporting the deployment of helicopter operations, specialising in providing rotors-turning refuelling to helicopters and field refuelling of fixed-wing aircraft; this can done from the back of a transport aircraft, or deploy-able storage facilities, such as bowsers or pillow tanks, often in the field or at austere temporary sites.